 SBCWD’s Groundwater Basins

-San Benito County includes all or portions of 16 groundwater basins that are important sources of agricultural and urban water supply, and which support the environment.
-The SBCWD is responsible for water management throughout the county, including monitoring of basin water levels and water quality, management of salts and nutrients in the water, recharge into the basins, and annual reporting on the status of groundwater.
+San Benito County includes all or portions of 13 groundwater basins that are important sources of agricultural and urban water supply, and which support the environment.
+The SBCWD is responsible for water management throughout the county, including monitoring of basin water levels and water quality, management of salts and nutrients in the water, recharge into the basins, and annual reporting.

 In addition to being a source of water supply, groundwater basins in San Benito County also provide water storage, which is critical in ensuring a reliable water supply through drought periods.
 After a documented historical high groundwater level in 1913 (prior to significant groundwater pumping), groundwater levels declined as agricultural and urban pumping increased during the early 20th century, reaching historical lows during the drought in the late 1970s.
 Subsequently, groundwater levels recovered and stabilized as a result of SBCWD’s management of the groundwater, including recharge activities, and the increased use of Central Valley Project (CVP) water in lieu of groundwater.